DETAILED ACTION

 Response to Arguments

-Applicant's arguments filed in the Amendment and Response to Final Office Action (“Response”) on 17 March 2026 have been fully considered but they are not persuasive.
+Applicant's arguments filed in the Amendment and Response to Non-Final Office Action (“Response”) on 11 June 2026 have been fully considered but they are not persuasive.

-Applicant argues the step of obtaining information is not a certain method of organizing human activity (Response: pgs.
-13-14).
-However, a human can obtain information on a contract from another human and a human can obtain information on materials from another human.
-Since this idea covers a step of managing interactions between people, it can be interpreted as a certain method of organizing human activity and is therefore an abstract idea.
+Applicant argues the limitations of constructing and displaying and connecting by a line are not abstract ideas (Response: pgs.
+15-16).
+However, a human can display a graph to another human and further a person can construct a graph, connect a line and bolding a line using a pen and paper.
+Since this idea covers a step of managing interactions between people and also steps which could be done on pen and paper, it can be interpreted as a certain method of organizing human activity and mental processes respectively and are therefore abstract ideas.

 Applicant argues the step of forming a matching pair and determining a matching weight is not a mental process (Response: pg.
 14).
 However, a human can observe matching pairs on a graph and judge a matching weight and even form models with a pen and paper.
 Since this idea covers steps which could be performed in the human mind including an observation and judgement of opinion (and further a step which could be done on pen and paper), it can be interpreted as a mental process.